 The most obvious warning signs can be found through a simple visual inspection.
-Signs of a bad battery are visual indications.
-These include a broken terminal, a crack or bulge in the plastic casing, as well as any leaking or discoloration.
+Signs of a bad battery include broken terminals, a crack or bulge in the plastic casing, as well as any leaking fluid or discoloration.

 Sometimes, battery terminals can become corroded.
 In most cases, it’s possible to clean corroded battery terminals and continue using your battery, so make sure any signs of wear or discoloration are not a result of normal corrosion before you deem your battery “bad.”

 The surefire way to determine the health of your battery is to use a battery tester.
 A professional quality tester will be designed specifically for powersports batteries and provide recommended actions.

 If your battery is indeed bad, the only solution is to replace it.
 Don’t choose just any replacement battery.
 Any time you need to purchase a replacement part for your motorcycle, it’s best to select a reputable brand so you don’t face the same issue again for a very long time.
-Yuasa batteries are the number one choice of motorcycle manufacturers worldwide because the quality and longevity of Yuasa batteries far exceed that of its competitors.
-So next time you need to replace your motorcycle battery, choose Yuasa.
+Yuasa Batteries are the number one choice of motorcycle manufacturers worldwide because the quality and longevity of Yuasa batteries far exceed that of its competitors.
+The next time you need to replace your motorcycle battery, choose Yuasa.